byu-oit/hr-api/Events/SupervisorChanged.md

 <table align="center">
   <tr>
     <td>Description</td>
-    <td>The HR system will raise an event for all subordinates of a person when they change, or for the person themself if it is known that their supervisor has changed.<br>Because employee job information is not public, a secur callback URL is provided for business applications that are authorized.</td>
+    <td>The HR system will raise an event for all subordinates of a person when they change, or for the person themself if it is known that their supervisor has changed.<br>Because employee job information is not public, a secure callback URL is provided for business applications that are authorized.</td>
   </tr>
   <tr>
     <td>Examples</td>